Harikrishna-Srinivasan/linked-lists/CONTRIBUTING.md

 # Contributing to [Linked Lists](../../)

-Thank you for your interest in contributing to [Linked Lists]!
+Thank you for your interest in contributing to [Linked Lists](../../)!
 We appreciate all contributions, whether they’re bug fixes, new features, documentation improvements, or anything else.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## How to Contribute